XDR - IMF Special Drawing Rights

 The IMF Special Drawing Rights is the currency of International Monetary Fund (IMF).
 Our currency rankings show that the most popular IMF Special Drawing Rights exchange rate is the XDR to USD rate.
-The currency code for Special Drawing Rights is XDR.
+The currency code for International Monetary Fund (IMF) Special Drawing Rights is XDR.
 Below, you'll find IMF Special Drawing Rights rates and a currency converter.

 |Name